franciscoengenheiro/concurrent-problem-sets/README.md

 |                       *Promise states*                        |

 - **Pending** - the promise is pending and has not yet produced a result.
+- **Started** - the promise has started the computation and cannot be cancelled.
 - **Resolved** - the computation has completed successfully with the given value.
 - **Rejected** - the computation has completed with a failure due to an exception.
-- **Cancelled** - promise was cancelled before it could be completed.
+- **Cancelled** - promise was cancelled before it could be explicitly resolved or rejected.

 Once the *promise* is resolved, rejected or cancelled, it cannot be altered.